 I called again, waited for my turned again, and then Chris answered and talked to me like I was a 5-year old and he was explaining how the internet is working.
 This is no joke.

 The conclusion of this nonsense conversation is that he tried to convince me that my internet connection is the problem and that their servers were fine!
 He said I should call my internet provider and that’s all he can help me with.

-Like a fool, I believed this last thing Goddady sold me (this is a joke) and called my internet provider, only to hear that their servers and my connection is working as normal.
+Like a fool, I believed this last thing Goddady sold me (this is a joke) and called my internet provider, only to hear that their servers and my connection are working as normal.

 That was the last drop.

 I had to download a backup copy to move my website from Godaddy